 Savusavu is a charming yacht town located on the south coast of Vanua Levu, the second largest island in Fiji.
 Savusavu is known as the “Hidden Paradise” by locals throughout Fiji and revered for its scenic, wild beauty and warm hospitality.
-The town is a popular destination for global travelers who want to experience the authentic Fijian lifestyle and enjoy a tropical getaway.
+The town is a popular destination for global travelers who want to experience the authentic Fijian lifestyle and enjoy a tropical getaway in a more remote setting.
+Board your island hopper flight at Nadi International Airport and arrive in the luscious terrain of Northern Fiji.
 If you are looking for fun things to do in Savusavu, check out our recommendations below.

 1. Hike to a Nearby Waterfall

 Savusavu is home to a number of stunning natural waterfalls.
 Hiking to one of these falls is a great way to explore the wild rainforests on Vanua Levu.
 Just a 20-minute drive west of Savusavu is the most accessible waterfall in the area, Vuadomo.
 Here you’ll be greeted by a magnificent cascade pouring into a wide pool of water, an idyllic spot for a cool swim.
 If you’re craving a more adventurous, wandering hike, check out Waisali Rainforest Reserve.
 Waisali Rainforest Reserve has several hiking trails nestled in the mountains of north Savusavu.
 Hiking along this 120-acre reserve is a wonderful opportunity to see the local flora and fauna.
 While exploring the lush landscape, you’re bound to spot one of the 14 rare bird species.
 Look out for the red-breasted musk parrot or the beautiful orange dove.